 After a hearty breakfast of waffles:

 n Divide over-crowded clumps of snowdrops (Galanthus) as soon as they have completed their bloom.
 While other spring flowering bulbs should only be divided after they have gone dormant -- as indicated by the browning of their leaves -- snowdrops are dug and divided while their leaves are still green.
-Replant the divided bulbs in groups of three to five, about 2 inches deep, in flower beds or woodland settings.

 n Shop for seed potatoes.
 Although I won’t plant potatoes for another week or two, I like to buy them early since supplies at garden centers dwindle quickly.